Nichols College: Athletics

 Nichols College Athletics—known as the Bison—offers a variety of sports for men and women, as well as coeducational ones.
 The Athletic and Fitness Center within North Campus includes Levy Rink, Robinson Tennis Courts, and Michael Vendetti Field, a multipurpose turf field used for field hockey, football, and lacrosse.

-The Bison compete within the NCAA Division III, and since 1995, have been a member of the Commonwealth Coast Conference (CCC).
+The Bison compete within the NCAA Division III, and since 1995, have been a member of the Conference of New England.
 The men's volleyball team plays within the New England Collegiate Conference (NECC).
 In terms of club sports, the club golf team competes in the National Collegiate Club Golf Association (NCCGA), the men's rugby team is part of the New England Rugby Football Union (NERFU).
 Former memberships include the Colonial Hockey Conference (CHC), Commonwealth Coast Football (CCF), Eastern College Athletic Conference (ECAC), the New England Hockey Conference (NEHC), and the Worcester Collegiate Hockey League (WCHL).

 Currently, the school offers eleven men's sports: baseball, basketball, cross country, football, golf, ice hockey, lacrosse, soccer, tennis, track and field, and volleyball.
 There are also ten women's sports: basketball, cross country, field hockey, ice hockey, lacrosse, soccer, softball, tennis, track and field, and volleyball.
 Coeducational athletics include cheerleading and esports, which competes within the National Association of Collegiate Esports.

 Both men's and women's teams have won numerous CCC championships.
-The men's tennis squad won eight consecutive titles through the 2011–2012 to 2018–2019 seasons, and the women's team has won four titles in 2010-2011, 2016-2017, 2017–2018, and 2018-2019.
-The men's basketball team claimed three consecutive titles from 2016 to 2017 through 2018-2019, and the men's hockey team was victorious in 2017-2018.
+The men's tennis squad won eight consecutive titles through the 2011–2012 to 2018–2019 seasons, and the women's team has won four titles in 2010–2011, 2016–2017, 2017–2018, and 2018–2019.
+The men's basketball team claimed three consecutive titles from 2016 to 2017 through 2018–2019, and the men's hockey team was victorious in 2017–2018.
 Men's soccer has won two titles in 2010 and 2014, and the women won three times, namely in 1996 and 2002.
 The women's field hockey team also lifted a trophy in 2009.
-Outside of the CCC, men's hockey has won three ECAC Northeast Championships in 2008-2009, 2013-2014, and 2014-2015, as well as the WCHL Tournament in 1971.
+Outside of the CCC, men's hockey has won three ECAC Northeast Championships in 2008–2009, 2013–2014, and 2014–2015, as well as the WCHL Tournament in 1971.

-Notable head coaches of the men's football team include: Hal Chalmers (1947-1958), Harry Gaffney (1959-1961), Michael Vendetti (1962-1985), and Jim Crowley (1993-1995).
+Notable head coaches of the men's football team include: Hal Chalmers (1947–1958), Harry Gaffney (1959–1961), Michael Vendetti (1962–1985), and Jim Crowley (1993–1995).